 You will need proof of an out-of-pocket cost incurred at an accredited private clinic.
 This may be an invoice or receipt of payment from the clinic.

-You will also need a Fertility Treatment Declaration Form [PDF] fully completed by the ART Provider’s authorised representative and evidence detailing:
+You will also need a Fertility Treatment Rebate Declaration Form [PDF] fully completed by the ART Provider’s authorised representative and evidence detailing:

 Any NSW resident who is eligible for Medicare and who is referred by their doctor can access the publicly supported IVF clinics.
 The clinic must also deem IVF treatment clinically appropriate for the patient.

-Under the initiative patient's out-of-pocket expenses, after claiming Medicare, will not exceed $1,000 for an IVF cycle or $765 for a Frozen Embryo Treatment (FET) cycle.
+Under the Initiative, patient's out-of-pocket expenses, after claiming Medicare, will not exceed $1,000 for an IVF cycle or $765 for a Frozen Embryo Treatment (FET) cycle.
 There is an extra fee for any patient who uses donor gametes as this involves a service which is additional to the standard IVF cycle.

 Out-of-pocket costs at the three government supported clinics are substantially lower than most private clinics.
 There are other accredited assisted reproductive technology providers in NSW.
 Some of these clinics also offer lower cost treatment options, including private centres that offer bulk-billing for cycle fees.